jordanbrauer/diablo2-single-player-item-pack/README.md

 > ## How to Use Kingpint'z Item Pack:
-Step 1: You have to download "Hero Editor (HE) 0.95" Download it from Trusted Sites like www.ladderhall.com
+Step 1: You have to download "Hero Editor (HE) 0.95" Download it from Trusted Sites like (used to be ladderhall)

 >Step 2: Install the HE